Understanding The Delay Tactics In Workers’ Compensation Health Insurance

 - A failure to submit the correct claim form to the appropriate entity;

 - A lack of communication between supervisors, who may have received notice of the claim first, and employers;

 - Purposefully ignoring the claim in hopes that the injured worker will not follow through with filing.

 Employers are required to provide their employees with workers’ compensation, and when they purposely impede the ability of injured employees to submit a claim, they are illegally interfering with that right.
 Fortunately, those who are represented by a work injury lawyer are at an advantage in these situations, as experienced attorneys who are well-versed in state filing requirements will have the means and knowledge to follow up on claims, hold employers and their insurers responsible for failing to process a claim on time, and appeal any unfair denials.

-Competent and passionate legal representation is key to the success of any workers’ compensation claim, especially when an insurer is dragging its feet.
-If you were hurt at work, contact Krasno Krasno & Onwudinjo at (866) 948-9088 to schedule an initial consultation with a dedicated member of our legal team.
+Competent and passionate legal representation is key to the success of any workers’ comp case, especially when an insurer is dragging its feet.
+If you were hurt at work, contact Krasno Krasno & Onwudinjo at (866) 948-9088 to schedule an initial free consultation with a dedicated member of our legal team.